 TDG Labels and Marks For elemental mercury less than 5 kg (370 ml) in a package with a gross mass less than 30 kg transported by surface (not by air), the words "Limited Quantity."
 For more information, see Dangerous Goods in Little Containers .
 For instruments and equipment containing elemental mercury less than 5 kg (370 ml) transported by surface (not by air), no TDG labels of marks are required (exempted by TDG Regulations , section 1.29).
-For 5 kg or more of equipment co TDG labels and e elemental mercury on ntaining 5 kg or more marks are: or an instrument or piece elemental mercury the shipping nar BC Hydro w UN number: waste label diamond-sha bottom or th me: Waste - Mercury aste label) UN2809 (can be writ if this is next to the ha aped hazard/class lat e top) (can be written on the tten on the BC Hydro azard/class label) bel on the side (not the Where the containers are inside another container less than 450 L, for example vial of waste elemental mercury in a steel drum, the TDG labels and marks must be on the outer container. one of the ways below: Types of Waste Mercury UN Number in White Box on the Label UN Number Next to the Label Elemental Mercury 5kg or more Instrumental or Equipment Containing Elemental Mercury 5 kg or More 8 8 UN2809 The shipper must the containers b st make sure that the efore loading begins. labels and marks are on The carrier must transport. t maintain the labels a and marks during
+For 5 kg or more elemental mercury or an instrument or piece of equipment containing 5 kg or more elemental mercury the TDG labels and marks are: shipping name: Waste - Mercury (can be written on the BC Hydro waste label) UN number: UN2809 (can be written on the BC Hydro waste label if this is next to the hazard/class label) diamond-shaped hazard/class label on the side (not the bottom or the top) Where the containers are inside another container less than 450 L, for example vial of waste elemental mercury in a steel drum, the TDG labels and marks must be on the outer container.
+The UN number must be shown with the hazard/class label in one of the ways below: Types of Waste Mercury UN Number in White Box on the Label UN Number Next to the Label Elemental Mercury 5kg or more Instrumental or Equipment Containing Elemental Mercury 5 kg or More 8 8 UN2809 The shipper must the containers b st make sure that the efore loading begins. labels and marks are on The carrier must transport. t maintain the labels a and marks during